-Prerequisite(s): completion of BUSI 2288 and courses prescribed by the Department of Business Administration course sequence.
-Completion of return-to-campus session delivered by the Co-op Office performance and development.
-The student will be required to set learning objectives, submit a work term report and participate in a return-to-campus/debriefing session.
-Evaluation for the successful completion of the co-op term is based on learning objectives, a work site visit, an employer evaluation and a satisfactory work term report.
+1.0 unit Prerequisite(s): completion of BUSI 2288 and courses prescribed by the Department of Business Administration course sequence.
+Completion of return-to-campus activities communicated by the Co-op & WIL Centre A 13-18-week term of full-time paid career-related experience in an organizational setting: corporate, non-profit or government.
+Students will work with industry professionals who provide feedback to the university on the student's performance and development.
+The student will be required to set learning objectives, submit a work term project/report and participate in a return-to-campus/debriefing session.
+Evaluation for the successful completion of the co-op term is based on learning objectives, a work site visit, an employer evaluation and a satisfactory work term project/report.
 Note: This course may only be counted for credit toward the 23.0 unit Bachelor of Business Administration Co-op degree.